Overview

 POST /api/v1/{customer_id}/projects

 Creating a project using APIs requires only adding the customer ID.
-However, you still can add the main information of the project, such as:
+You can also include the main information of the project, such as:

 - Project name